T-101/django-simple-plausible/README.md

 2. Add `django_simple_plausible` to your `INSTALLED_APPS` in settings.py

 3. ADD `PLAUSIBLE_SITES` and `PLAUSIBLE_SCRIPT_URL` keys and values to your settings.py.
-Without these settings, default values for Plausible will be used.
+Or enter the corresponding values as template tag parameters, as shown below.
 ```
 ...